Upnor: The Military Railway

-The British Army used this area to train a railway engineering contingent.
+The British Army used this area to train a contingent from the 8th (Railway) Company Royal Engineers (RE).
 The British Army built a Standard Gauge Railway from Chattenden to Upnor during October 1872 to April 1873.
-This was abandoned before the 16 December 1881 and a gauge line was built in 1885 or by the 8th (Railway) Company R.E. on 23 September 1898.
+This was abandoned before the 16 December 1881 and a gauge line was built in 1885 or by the 8th (Railway) Company Royal Engineers (RE) on 23 September 1898.
 One branch went to Lower Upnor, and the other to the Army Camp by Tower Hill.
 This line was used to supply armaments from Chattenden, the Lodge Hill Ammunition Depot (LHAD) and the standard gauge at Sharnal Street, to the warships of the Royal Navy and the Upnor Magazine.
 The service closed on 19 May 1961.

 From August 1965 to February 1967, the Royal Engineers converted the route from Lower Upnor to Chattenden into Upchat Road, including building the Royal Engineers Bridge over Four Elms Hill, where the Main Road and A228 go through the village of Chattenden.